tylerlam1/SENG_Notes/Fifth Year Term One/SENG511/Class_Notes.md

 - To identify the most viable features by iteratively testing the product

 The first quiz is happening the _next Wednesday_.
 It happens at the later.

+## Lecture 3

+Work Breakdown Structure - WBS

+### WBS Completion Criteria

+- Status and completion is measurable
+- The activity is bounded
+- The activity has a deliverable
+- Time and cost can be estimated
+- Activity duration is within acceptable limits
+- Work assignments are independent

+Course projects were discussed next.
+We start on that on Monday.

+### Prioritization

+There are different ways to do prioritization.
+This is essentially a way of classifying things based on their priority.
+Specifically, it is the activity of arranging items or activities in order of importance relative to each other.

+Prioritization of features, tasks, processes, defects, resources, modules, and requirements.

+This is a multi-criteria decision.
+Sample criteria:

+- Value
+- Risk
+- Cost
+- Benefit
+- Difficult
+- Volatile
+- Satisfaction
+- Dissatisfaction

+Prioritization results will be different for each criteria.
+Also, depending on the defect level, some defects should be prioritized on top of others.

+Another prioritization would be if the user thinks a certain bug is really important even though it is not necessarily important in other contexts.

+Stakeholders:

+- Customers
+- Quality Assurance
+- Competitors
+- Board of Directors
+- Management

+Classify items by priority.
+The more severe ones are completed first.
+You create a scale to categorize the importance of each category.

+#### Functional Approach

+If we have several alternatives, we need to normalize all of the alternatives to make them comparable.

+To reflect importance, each criterion is associated with a weight w.

+An aggregation is used to obtain the global evaluation of the alternative.
+This is basically called weighted average computations.

+Disadvantages: Weightings are pretty arbitrary.

+#### Analytical Hierarchy Process (AHP)

+#### Kano Method